Looking for a business grant? Find out which grant programs can help you grow your business.

-The VBF is a nonprofit that was created because of the high unemployment rates among veterans.
-Many veterans can become successful small business owners but lack access to startup capital or don't qualify for a small business loan.
+The Veterans Business Fund nonprofit was created because of the high unemployment rates among veterans.
+Many veterans could become successful small business owners but lack access to startup capital or don't qualify for a small business loan.

-Currently, no applications are being accepted.
-(VBF will accept applications once its fundraising is complete.)
-Once the VBF is accepting applications again, the only applications that will be accepted will be from veterans seeking to fund a new small business but who have been unsuccessful in securing financing.
+VBF is not currently accepting applications; it will once its fundraising is complete.
+The only applications it will accept at that time will be from veterans who are seeking to fund a new small business but have been unsuccessful in securing financing.

 Boots to Business

-Boots to Business (B2B) is an education and training program for veteran entrepreneurs offered by the SBA.
-Active-duty service members, veterans of all eras and spouses are eligible to participate.
+Boots to Business (B2B) is an education and training program for veteran entrepreneurs through the SBA.
+Active-duty service members, veterans of all eras and their spouses are eligible to participate.

 Participants are taught entrepreneurial skills and knowledge and provided the resources to launch a small business.
 The two-day Introduction to Entrepreneurship course is managed by SBA experts and introduces transitioning veterans to business ownership through key business steps, such as raising startup capital and writing a business plan.
 Check out the upcoming B2B course schedule.